mrahhal/niai/README.md

 A web app that shows similar looking kanjis.

-This solution consistes of several modules listed below.
+This solution consists of several modules listed below.

 ## Modules